-The simplest way to create an executable program is to call up gsc to compile each Scheme module into a C file and create an incremental link file.
+The gsc compiler can be invoked to compile each Scheme module into a C file and to create an incremental link file.
 The C files and the link file must then be compiled with a C compiler and linked (at the object file level) with the Gambit runtime library and possibly other libraries (such as the math library and the dynamic loading library).